 Wispy curls of fog frame the broad, orange-red pinnacle as it rises, clean and clear, above the choppy waves.
 The Golden Gate bridge seems to smile sadly.
-I imagine it is nodding slowly, as one who is aged and wise, like one who has seen the years of history go by – and lived to tell the tale.
+I imagine it is nodding slowly, one who is aged and wise.
+It has witnessed the years of history go by – and lived to tell the tale.

-And here, on the water’s edge we watch, in breathless anticipation, as the fog lifts further, slowly revealing the grandeur of this world landmark.
+And here, on the water’s edge, we watch in breathless anticipation as the fog lifts further, slowly revealing the total grandeur of this world landmark.
 The scent of chowder rises to meet the moment, filling our senses with the knowledge of just one thing: we are in San Francisco, and it’s a place like no other on the planet.

 For all of the countries and cities and places I’ve traveled, few rival this great city.
 Perhaps I left a piece of my heart here long ago, on this Fisherman’s Warf where the fisherman’s cast their lines and patiently await their catch.
-Here, where the buskers fill the air with their jazzy melodies.
-Here, where Ghirardelli’s luxurious chocolate delights all who darken their door.
+Here, where the musicians fill the air with their jazzy, timeless songs.
+Here, where Ghirardelli’s luxurious chocolate delights all who enter their door.
 Here, where the apple red cable cars dot the hills in their cling-clang climb.

-If there’s one food that reminds us of San Francisco, it’s chowder.
+If there’s one food that reminds one of San Francisco, it’s chowder.
 If there’s one thing that tourists have on their “must-do” list to try when they come to this city, it’s chowder.
-And most importantly, if there’s one thing that locals consider an iconic food of San Francisco, it’s chowder.
+And most importantly, if there’s one thing that locals consider an local food of San Francisco, it’s chowder.

-My daughter, Devyn, though five years old, is a bona fide “foodie” and aspiring chef, and she’s currently traveling through 50 countries, cooking with a chef in each city as she learns to experience the world through local foods.
+My daughter, Devyn, though only five years old, is a bona fide “foodie” and aspiring chef, and she’s currently traveling the world, cooking with chefs in various cities as she learns to experience the world through local foods.

-I quickly learn that every year, San Francisco restaurants battle it out to find out whose chowder is best of the Wharf in a festival called “Warf Fest“.
+I have read that every year, San Francisco restaurants battle it out to find out whose chowder is best of the Wharf in a festival called “Warf Fest“.
 For three years in a row, the award has gone to Chef Erick.

 That’s the one!
 I think.
 Let’s get Devyn cooking with him.